-Aji Charapita vs Lemon Drop: Tiny Finish or Aji Workhorse?
+Aji Charapita vs Lemon Drop: Tiny Amazon Heat or Lemony Aji Workhorse?

 Aji Charapita is best when a few tiny pods can perfume a sauce, ceviche-style topping, or finishing condiment.
 Lemon Drop is better when you need a larger yellow aji for fresh salsa, sauces, pickles, powder, or garden harvests with a clear lemon note.